Lines of text swam before Harry’s eyes. He blinked, then squeezed them shut.

 ‘Someone has?’
 Harry squinted at the painting.
 ‘I thought they kept winning?’

 ‘Well, good thing that wasn’t in my exam.’
 Harry closed The Time-Traveller’s Life.
-‘I think I’ve learnt all I need to from that book.
+‘I think I’ve learnt all I need from that book.
 Definitely time to take a break from the spinning gold hourglass of impending insanity.’

 Salazar’s eyes darkened.
 ‘Yes.
 It is.’